Postgraduate Certificate in Higher Education Teaching

 - Non-academic members of staff and external applicants who have significant teaching responsibility (Researchers/ Teaching Assistants and other staff with a teaching role) in a Higher Education Institution, should at least meet the basic entry criteria for postgraduate study (see below for further detail) and English language requirement for those whose first language is not English; the minimum QUB requirement is currently IELTS English Language Test 6.5 with a minimum of 5.5 in all elements of the test.

-Further information can be found at the Fees and Funding webpage.
+Further information can be found at the Tuition Fees webpage.

 - To develop competent and confident academic practitioners who can bring a critically reflective and evidence-based approach to their practice of teaching, learning and assessment in higher education;